temporalio/proposals/ruby/type-hinting-converters-codecs-errors.md

 - Converters and codecs both can be classes and class instances as long as the given object implements the required interface
+- The order of both the `Composite` encoding converters and payload codecs matters
 - This API is still being figured out to accommodate future features and configuration params